microsoft/azure-boards-vscode/README.md

 The [Microsoft Privacy Statement](http://go.microsoft.com/fwlink/?LinkId=528096&clcid=0x409) describes the privacy statement of this software.

+### Data/Telemetry
+This project collects usage data and sends it to Microsoft to help improve our products and services.
+Read Microsoft's [privacy statement to learn more](http://go.microsoft.com/fwlink/?LinkId=521839).

 ## Reporting Security Issues

 Security issues and bugs should be reported privately, via email, to the Microsoft Security